olcf/SC19_HandsOn_with_Summit/challenges/jsrun_Job_Launcher/README.md

 Resource sets are a central theme when discussing `jsrun`, so we should begin by defining them.

 * A <u>resource set</u> is a collection of resources (e.g., CPU cores, GPUs) that can be assigned to one or more tasks.
-* All resource sets are the same for a single `jsrun`
+* All resource sets are the same for a single `jsrun` command
 * A resource set cannot span more than 1 node.

 So a resource set might simply be a whole node (i.e., 42 physical CPU cores and 6 GPUs) or a subset of a node (e.g., 1 physical CPU core and 1 GPU).
 We'll use color-coded images like the one below to describe resource sets throughout this document, where each different colored set of CPUs and GPUs is a different resource set.
 In the diagram, in the M[T] numbering scheme, M represents the MPI rank ID and T represents the OpenMP thread ID.
 So for example, 2[1] represents MPI rank 2, OpenMP thread 1.
 This will become clearer as we continue below.